WHAT I DO

 - Developing listening skills, memory, good playing techniques

 - Having fun making music!

-Playing the uke is a great stressbuster.
-It's small, light, portable, cheap and easy to get started on.
+Playing a musical instrument is a great stressbuster.
+The uke in particular is small, light, portable, cheap and easy to get started on.
 It brings a smile to the face of player and listener alike.
 It's fun... and a lot cheaper than therapy!